LoveDuckie/portfolio-blog/blogs/series/nginx/dynamically-serving-webp-images/dynamically-serving-webp-images.md

 What this configuration does instead the following

-1. Detect any incoming requests for a static file asset with a .jpeg, .jpg, .gif, or .png extension.
+1. Detect any incoming requests for a static file asset with a `.jpeg`, `.jpg`, `.gif`, or `.png` extension.
-2. Modify the response, and append the .webp file extension to the request string.
+2. Modify the response, and append the `.webp` file extension to the request string.
-3. Attempt to serve the .webp version of the requested image asset.
+3. Attempt to serve the `.webp` version of the requested image asset.
 Return the original if it is not found (Refer: `try_files`).

 To achieve this, we must use a feature in NGINX called the `map` operator, which is a operator used within configuration files for defining variables based on the value of another variable.